 Frequently Asked Questions About Therapy

-It's natural to have many questions about therapy and I hope to answer these in the free initial consultation, here are some commonly asked questions:
+It's natural to have many questions about therapy.
+Here are some commonly asked questions:

 1. How will I know therapy is right for me?
 Therapy can help if you feel stuck or overwhelmed.
 It provides support, insight, and strategies to foster meaningful change.
 An initial consultation can help determine if therapy meets your needs.